 Why would I want a credit card with an annual fee?

-It might seem counterintuitive, but paying for a credit card can often represent better value for money because they often come with better rewards.
+It might seem counterintuitive, but paying for a credit card can often represent better value for money.
+As the saying goes, “you get what you pay for.”

 Special offers can change the dynamic

-Another thing to consider are special promotions.
+Another thing to consider is special promotions.
 These can boost the net reward you’ll receive and can often counteract the annual fees.
-In fact, special offers for cards with an annual fee generally offer better bonus rates or welcome points, which can make them especially lucrative.
+In fact, special offers for cards with an annual fee generally offer better bonus rates, which can make them especially lucrative.

-For example, the BMO World Elite MasterCard® is an excellent travel rewards credit card.
-As well as collecting points on your everyday spending, this card also currently has a great sign up bonus, worth $507 in rewards points and travel extras such as VIP Airport Lounge Access.
-The extra travel insurance benefits will also be particularly appealing for frequent flyers.
+For example, the American Express Cobalt is an excellent travel rewards credit card.
+As well as collecting up to five times the points on your everyday spending, this card also currently has a great sign up bonus worth up to $300 in travel rewards points.
+Sign-up bonuses that large are rarely – if ever – offered by a no fee card.